jpthefish/Android-Mobile-Inventory/README.md

 ## Overview

-This is a comprehensive inventory management solution for Android devices.
+This is a comprehensive inventory management application for Android devices.
 Users can sign in and easily manage inventory with basic Create, Read, Update, and Delete (CRUD) operations.

 ## Features